 The Probate Process

-The majority of what takes place throughout probate is primarily clerical.
+It is always a good idea to get a great probate lawyer: The majority of what takes place throughout probate is primarily clerical.
 In the vast bulk of cases, there’s no dispute, no contesting parties, none of the usual factors for court proceedings.
 Probate rarely requires legal research, preparing, or a lawyer’s adversarial abilities.

 The probate attorney, or the lawyer’s secretary, complete a little mountain of kinds and tracks filing due dates and other procedural technicalities.
 In some states, the attorney makes a couple of routine court appearances; in others, the entire procedure is managed by mail.